 Are The BWSS Adjustable Dumbbells Durable?

 In my experience, yes, they’ve been perfectly fine.
-I’m not the type of person to throw my weights around, especially when it comes to adjustable dumbbells – I just can’t help being soft on a pair.
+I’m not the type of person to throw my weights around, especially when they’re adjustable dumbbells - I just can't help being soft on a pair.
 So much so, that I won't let my inexperienced boys use these for youth weightlifting training.

-That said, although they have seen their fair share of use since I got them, I haven’t noticed any telltale signs of deterioration when using these dumbbells.
+That said, although they have seen a fair use since I got them, I haven’t noticed any telltale signs of deterioration when using these dumbbells.